 Aside from its high yield rate when compared to GIC rates offered in many Canadian banks, CASH.TO provides liquidity, meaning you can sell the ETF and turn it into cash relatively quickly.

-If you were to put your money in a GIC to earn >4–5% interest, chances are your funds would have to be locked up for at least a few months before you can access it.
+If you were to put your money in a non-redeemable GIC to earn >3–4% interest, chances are your funds would have to be locked up for at least a few months before you can access it.
+You could opt for a cashable GIC, but the interest rates are usually lower in comparison.

 4 Factors to Consider about the Risk of Investing in CASH.TO